 Albeit less common than mic noise, both share very similar characteristics: hiss.
 Simply disconnect your microphone and hit record; if you hear the hiss, all the same, you have a poor audio interface.
 As with mic noise, noise reduction will help.
-However, if you intend to replace your audio interface, here’s a handy guide.

 - Electromagnetic Interference

 We live in a world full of electromagnetic waves emitted by phones, Wi-Fi, lighting circuits, and Bluetooth devices.
 They create a particular kind of noise that distorts the audio signal and sounds like gated synths.
 Unfortunately, it’s pretty much impossible to fix it while editing, other than by chopping off the damaged parts.

 The audio demonstrates audio being disrupted by radio signals.